nkpranav99/AmberStudent-QA-Assignment/README.md

 The tests are stored in the specs folder with the file name - **qa_assessment.spec**.

+The locators for all the elements are stored in the resources folder with the file name - **locators.csv**.

 When the local environment gets loaded, VS Code enables options to trigger either individual scenarios (i.e. the tests mentioned in the problem statement) or the entire specification file (this will run the entire file).